 With the change in seasons comes the opportunity for a change not just in our schedules and wardrobes, but also in our physical, mental and spiritual spaces.
-Those going off to college know what this is like.
-Nothing signals change like the act of trucking stuff back into the dorm room or apartment, or finding new rhythms of school, work and play, or merely finding your own group or space to belong.
+Those who have gone off to college or who are starting a new job know what this is like.
+Nothing signals change like the act of trucking stuff into a new apartment, or finding new rhythms work and play, or merely finding your own group or space to belong.

 Whether our search for belonging today is emotional or physical, the desire to belong is not uncommon.
 In fact, Scripture describes our parents in faith as sojourners always in search of home--a place to plant roots.
 But how does one begin to plant roots or carve out a space to pause when we live in an attention driven economy that tells us to keep moving?